YGGDRASIL-STUDIO/Discouraged-Workers/README.md

 Introduce
 ===================
-『Discouraged Workers』 is a story based on the Korea’s **"obstinate drama"**.
+『Discouraged Workers』 is a story based on the Korea’s **"crappy soap operas"**.
 It likens Ga-Yeon’s bleak everyday to the shadow of youth.

 > _Ga-Yeon, a hospital coordinator, fell in love with a doctor in the hospital where she was working.
 But he’s already married and they had an affair.
 Then fired by a hospital director after he found out about it, she tried to find another job.
 But because of her mental uneasiness and reality barrier, she had failed to get a new job for over a year and at the end, just gave up trying to find a job._